-Ane Marie Browder is an Affiliate Minister with Missions Door and is thrilled to serve the organization as a humanitarian photographer.
-Her goal as a photographer is to capture the BEAUTY and LIFE of Missions Door ministries in a way that best respects and honors the missionary and the people and cultures they serve.
+Ane Marie and Chuck Browder are both Affiliate Ministers with Missions Door and are thrilled to serve the organization through humanitarian photography and videography.
+Ane's goal as a photographer is to capture the BEAUTY and LIFE of Missions Door ministries in a way that best respects and honors the missionary and the people and cultures they serve.
 She values showing authentic and real moments highlighting both trial and triumph.
 Her prayer is that through her photography, she can communicate the love of Christ that is being shared around the world through Missions Door.

 Ane Marie holds a degree from the University of Arizona in Elementary Education.

 Ane Marie & Chuck by making a financial donation using your credit or debit card.

 In colorful communities and along scenic highways, diverse people and landscapes span coast to coast

 Iconic American traditions include Thanksgiving dinner, jazz music and the Super Bowl.
 They meld with eclectic examples of multicultural heritage: numerous local Chinatowns, family-owned taquerias and even cowboy boots, which originated among the nomadic Huns of eastern Europe.

 The nation's landscape shows just as many contrasts — sandy beaches and rocky coastlines, open plains and vast deserts, rugged mountains and winding canyons, and abundant rivers and lakes.

 The ideals of life and liberty that founded the United States have made the country one of the world's most prosperous, though not without dark chapters and present troubles.
 Crime, discrimination and ethics violations make regular headlines, and many people live below the national poverty level.